rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

 The query in GraphQL gives you all you need to read data from a GraphQL API.
-The last section may have felt like a whirlwind of information, so these excercises provide additional practice until you feel comfortable.
+The last section may have felt like a whirlwind of information, so these exercises provide additional practice until you feel comfortable.

 ### Exercises: